James-Burgess/Mountain/README.md

 - Navigo to route pages
 - Postcss so we can write nice scss.
 - Auth0 to handle authentication
-- Bulma css for sweet styles
+- shoelace for sweet styles

 # Obtaining auth0 credentials